hernannieto89/djangochat/README.md

 #### Logout
 Logout page, located at localhost:port/logout.
 Redirects to login page.

+#### Django admin
+Django admin is available at localhost:port/admin if needed.

 ### Bot
 Currently the bot handles only one command '/stock=STOCK_NAME'.
 This command gets stock price information and post it on the chat room.